taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 	- AI and ML for Coders in PyTorch: A Coder's Guide to Generative AI and Machine Learning (2025) by Laurence Moroney
 	- The Hundred-Page Language Models Book: hands-on with PyTorch (2025) by Andriy Burkov
 	- Mastering PyTorch: Create and deploy deep learning models from CNNs to multimodal models, LLMs, and beyond (2nd, 2024) by Ashish Ranjan Jha
-	- Generative AI with Python and PyTorch: Navigating the AI frontier with LLMs, Stable Diffusion, and next-gen AI applications (2nd, 2025) by Joseph Babcock (Author), Raghav Bali
+	- Generative AI with Python and PyTorch: Navigating the AI frontier with LLMs, Stable Diffusion, and next-gen AI applications (2nd, 2025) by Joseph Babcock, Raghav Bali
 	- Learn Generative AI with PyTorch (2024) by Mark Liu
 	- The StatQuest Illustrated Guide to Neural Networks and AI: With hands-on examples in PyTorch!!!
 (2025) by Josh Starmer
 	- Accelerate Model Training with PyTorch 2.X: Build more accurate models by boosting the model training process (2024) by Maicon Melo Alves